AnaisAguiar1/Eutech/task_2/README.md

 ## **TESTING MySQL PROTOCOL**
 <br>

-To prove that the firewall rule created it's working we are going to connect to the Mysql database from another machine, using the command:``mysql -u user -p -h ipserver``
+To prove that the firewall rule created is working we are going to connect to the Mysql database from another machine, using the command:``mysql -u user -p -h ipserver``

 ```
 mysql -u anais -p -h 192.168.43.193